-This allows any concerns or objections to be raised before the lasting power of attorney is registered, which must be done within five weeks from the date on which notice is given.
-The requirement to obtain a second certificate provider where the donor doesn't include anyone to be notified has now been removed as part of the Office of the Public Guardian (OPG) review of lasting powers of attorney.
+This allows any concerns or objections to be raised before the LPA is registered which must be done within five weeks from the date on which notice is given.
+The requirement to obtain a second certificate provider where the donor doesn't include anyone to be notified has now been removed as part of the Office of the Public Guardian (OPG) review of LPAs.